GaetanLepage/phd-manuscript/sections/1_introduction/1_motivations.typ

 Robots can be equipped with various sensors depending on their objectives, nature, and budget constraints.
 For example, LIDAR sensors allow for estimating the distance to surrounding objects and are widely used in autonomous vehicles.
 Cameras and microphones are cost-effective and let robots sense their environment like humans.
-The key challenge is to extract actionable, task-relevant information from raw sensor data.
 The goal is to derive actionable knowledge from raw sensory input.
 For instance, object detection involves localizing and classifying semantic objects in the captured frames.
 Multi-object tracking adds a temporal aspect to the task by tracking each identified object across time.